Frequently Asked Questions

 A: The convocation schedule will be available in August.
 Degrees will be conferred on October 5, 2017.

 A: Log on to Memorial's Self Service to register to participate in Convocation.
-This function will be available on the system beginning TBD.
+This function will be available on the system beginning on August 23.

 A: You will receive your own seating pass and you can request up to three guest tickets.

-To confirm your guest tickets allocation, please visit the Memorial Self Service website after TBD.
+To confirm your guest tickets allocation, please visit the Memorial Self Service website after September 23.
 Guest tickets, as well as your own seating pass, will be available on October 4, 2017 prior to the rehersal.

 A: The tickets are free but must be ordered on Memorial Self Service to a maximum of three guest tickets.

-The cost of academic dress ordered before the registration deadline is $35.
+The cost of academic dress ordered before the registration deadline of September 21 is $35.
 After the deadline academic dress is $60 cash; this will be paid when picking up your academic dress.

 A: Tickets for graduating students and their guests will be available on October 4, 2017, prior to the rehearsal.